AFL Women's: Premiership season and finals

 For the first two seasons of competition, the home-and-away season was operated on a single table, and seven matches were played by each of the eight teams.
 The two highest-placed teams at the conclusion of the home-and-away season qualified for the Grand Final match, in the absence of a longer finals series.

 With the addition of two extra teams in 2019, the AFL Women's home-and-away season introduced conferences, a concept not common in Australian sports.
 The top-two teams from the respective conferences qualified to the preliminary finals, with the first-ranked team in Conference A meeting the second-ranked team in Conference B and the opposite employed for the other preliminary final.
 The winners of those matches then met in the Grand Final.

 The use of conferences was retained in 2020, along with the inclusion of four additional teams.
 The 14 teams were split into two conferences of seven, with teams playing each other team in their conference once.
 The top-four teams in each conference qualified for the finals series.
 The first round of the finals consisted of four knockout finals, with teams from opposite conferences playing against each other, first in Conference A versus fourth in Conference B, and so on.
 This left a final four of North Melbourne, Fremantle, Carlton, and Melbourne, with two rounds of finals to be played.
 At this point, the season was abandoned due to the COVID-19 pandemic, with no 2020 premier.

 In 2021, the league reverted to a single 14-team ladder.
 Each team played 9 matches, with the top six qualifying for a three-week finals series.
 All finals are knockouts, with the top-two teams having a bye in the first round of the finals.
-Since 2022 the competition has been contested by 18 teams, and the finals series has expanded to eight teams and is played under the AFL final eight system that has been in use in the men's competition since the 2000 season.
+Since 2022 (S7) the competition has been contested by 18 teams, and the finals series has expanded to eight teams and is played under the AFL final eight system that has been in use in the men's competition since the 2000 season.

+On 21 August 2023, incoming AFL chief executive Andrew Dillon announced that the AFLW will receive equal prize money to the AFL.
+The prize money for AFLW players will almost double, going from $623,922 to $1.1 million to split between the top 8 teams.

+Themed rounds

+In 2018, the Western Bulldogs and Carlton women's teams held the first Pride game, to celebrate gender diversity, promote inclusion for LGBTIQA+ players, and to help stamp out homophobia.
+St Kilda and Melbourne held a Pride Match in 2020, and the first full AFLW Pride Round was held in 2021.